 Room for improvement

-The ability to measure success is vital.
-Clearer metrics could better quantify the progress of the NCSS and help identify where more can be done.
+The ability to measure success is of vital importance.
+Clearer metrics could better quantify the progress of the NCSS and help identify where more can be done in cyber threats prevention and information security.
 Better metrics would also make it easier to show value for taxpayers’ money.

 As the government builds its next cyber security strategy, it will be worth bearing this in mind.
 More measurable and achievable targets will ensure that progress continues to be made.

-To maintain its leading position, the UK’s next strategy has to adapt to our changing circumstances.
+To maintain its leading position, the UK’s next national cybersecurity strategy has to adapt to our changing circumstances.

-We’re more connected than ever before.
+We’re more connected than ever before in the cyberspace.
 Everyone has a role to play in improving cyber security.
-More collaboration between public and private sectors will be beneficial.
-And looking beyond national borders will help move us towards a safer cyber world for all.
+More collaboration between public and private sector will be beneficial.
+And looking beyond national borders and homeland security will help move us towards a safer cyber world for all.